12 December, 2008

 I fired my nanny for calling in sick three different days within a 10 day period.
 This was completely justified.
 I did not pay her severance because she had only been with us four weeks by that time.
 After I fired her, her mom called me and was in tears crying about how she was going through dialysis and her daughter was her source of income.
 She told me that I really ought to give her daughter another chance, but if not, I should pay her 4 weeks severance because after all that would cover the time it would take for her to get another job and collect a paycheck from her next job.
 I was as polite as I could be, but this mother was a bully.
 She called me at home and at work.
 When my husband would answer the phone, he would be hung up on, I can only guess that was her.
 Finally after two weeks, she stopped calling.
 And then?
 It was about this time last year, two weeks after I last heard from her and she and her mother showed up on my doorstep with a bunch of Christmas presents.
 They carried the Christmas presents in a garbage bag, just like Santa.
 I was caught completely off guard, and was of all things decorating the tree with my children.
 They were jumping up and down with joy at the sound of presents.
 I was forced to let them in.
 They handed each of the children about four gifts.
 The gifts were all from a dollar store, I could tell by the packaging.
 For instance, my little girl was given a barbie type doll that was completely plastic, including her hair.
 I was forced to entertain Mom and former nanny for the better part of an hour, serving them hot chocolate and cookies.
 As they were putting on their coats, the mother took me aside and said, "you do so well for yourself, you don't think you could help us out a little bit with the holidays".
 Feeling pressured, I got my pocketbook and found $260 dollars which I gave them.
 I felt totally manipulated and it was a hard thing to share with my husband.
 We changed our phone number after that and I never saw or heard from her and her crazy mother again.
 I seriously doubt she was undergoing dialysis.

 Have your own Nanny Horror Story?
 Add yours in the comment section.
 Want to participate in our next ISYN Feature?
 Let us know what sort of bonus you are rewarding your nanny with this year.
 Or if you're a nanny, let us know what your bonus was.
-To learn what details to include in your submission, click here.
+Email firstname.lastname@example.org to participate.